Bunky Echo-Hawk: Themes and style

 Pop, Echo-Hawk's work leans more towards Pop Surrealism or Lowbrow, a movement that emerged in the 1970s after Pop Art.
 It engages popular culture, but in a more concrete story-telling way with slightly less ambiguity."
 In 2011 and beyond, Echo-Hawk collaborated with Nike to develop Native-inspired apparel through their N-7 and Power of Perseverance Collection.

 Personal life and arrest

 On October 16, 2021, Echo-Hawk was injured and his 15-year-old daughter Alexie was killed in a head-on crash early morning, as they were driving to the Pawnee Nation for a ceremonial tribal dance in Oklahoma.

 On January 10, 2022, Bunky Echo-Hawk was arrested for "lewd or indecent acts to children under 16."
 A young girl reported to a Pawnee County DHS worker that "she was repeatedly touched inappropriately by Echo-Hawk, 46, between 'from the time she was 7 or 8 until 11 or 12 years old'."
 His preliminary hearing was scheduled for March 15, 2022.
+Prosecutors also charged Echo-Hawk with possession of juvenile pornography after investigators claimed tablets seized at Echo-Hawk's house has photographs and videos that could be classified as child pornography on them.

+The case was transferred to Tulsa County in March of 2024 due to a conflict of interest within the Osage-Pawnee District Attorney's Office.
+The charge for felony possession of juvenile pornography was dropped that same year and the additional felony charge was dismissed in August of 2024, prior to Echo-Hawk's October 28, 2024 trial date.
+In dismissing the "lewd or indecent acts" charge, the Tulsa District Attorney's office cited the need for further investigations.